ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3_santer20jclim.rst

 .. figure::  /recipes/figures/santer20jclim/fig1.png
    :align:   center

    PDF of the linear trends (1988-2019) of the water vapour path for CMIP5 and CMIP6 compared to RSS and ERA5.
 For model data historical and future scenario (RCP8.5 for CMIP5 and SSP585 for CMIP6 are combined).
-A masked derrived from the RSS anomalies and climatology is applied to all data sets.
+A masked derived from the RSS anomalies and climatology is applied to all data sets.
 The fit is calculated as kernel-density estimate with Gaussian kernels using Scott’s Rule.
 If several ensemble members are included for one model they are weighted with the inverse of the number of ensemble members.